-In the U.S. there are approximately 37 million migraine sufferers.
-About three million of those people suffer from chronic migraines.
+In the U.S. there are approximately 38 million migraine sufferers.
+About 5 million of those people suffer from migraines, monthly.
 Migraines are different than headaches.
 Migraines typically last longer and the cause of migraines is quite different than the cause of most headaches.
+In my clinic in Rochester, this is a common topic of discussion, especially with new patients.
 Effective migraine treatment can be difficult to find because many migraine treatments are trial and error.
 Sometimes the best way to treat a migraine is to stop it before it progresses.
 In some cases, knowing and recognizing the different migraine predictors can stop a migraine before it starts.
-The key here is knowing which migraine triggers apply to you and taking preventative measures to reduce their likelihood of occurring.
+The key here is indentifying which migraine triggers apply to you and taking preventative measures to reduce their likelihood of occurring.
 Properly self-identifying the difference between a headache and a migraine will help guide you to the right treatment options.

 There are two main categories for migraine treatment.
 Using a combination of Abortive Therapy and Prophylactic Treatment can decrease severity and frequency of migraines.
 If you suffer from migraines it is important to know which options are most likely to bring you relief.

 The best migraine treatment is a preventative one.
 To prevent migraines from occurring or to minimize the severity it is important to know what may trigger your migraine.
 Identifying triggers takes time.
 Some of the most common triggers for migraines are: